 - You are admissible to the U.S.

 What Purposes Qualify For A B Visitor Visa?

 A visitor into the U.S. can use the B Visitor visa to accomplish multiple tasks or purposes.

 For business purposes, the B-1 visa can be used to:

-.
-Repair, service or install machinery or equipment acquire from a non-U.S. company to U.S.purchaser when explicitly obligatory by the purchase contract, construction work not permitted.
+- Repair, service or install machinery or equipment acquired from a non-U.S. company to U.S.purchaser when explicitly obligatory by the purchase contract, construction work not permitted.

 For non-business purposes, the B-2 visa can be used:

 - To partake in a contest or event in which there is no receipt of payment.